SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		}
 	);

-Here ObserveCallback is an abstract class defining the three possible callback funtions appeared, vanished and changed, that has to be overwritten as needed in your implementation of the ObserveCallback.
+Here ObserveCallback is an abstract class defining the three possible callback funtions ``appeared``, ``vanished`` and ``changed``, that has to be overwritten as needed in your implementation of the ObserveCallback.

 Read :py:class:`ObserveEvent` to know what is contained in the event object and what its features are.